Stacey-bee/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 2-strlen.c includes a function that returns the length of a string.
 File 3-puts.c includes a function that prints a string, followed by a new line, to stdout.
 File 4-print_rev.c includes a function that prints a string, in reverse.
+File 5-rev_string.c includes a  a function that reverses a string.